for Platform of Supporting Cohort Study and Biospecimen Analysis

 In closing, we encourage life science researchers to take advantage of the opportunity offered from our platform for generating their and their project groups' results in academic science as well as to publish the results to the world.

-We sincerely hope that they will promote a dialogue with general public about science and technology through their publication and enlightenment on the generated results and contents of their scientific work.
+We sincerely hope that they will promote a dialogue with the general public about science and technology through their publication and enlightenment on the generated results and contents of their scientific work.

 Also we would like to thank all visitors in general for the support and understanding about the research activities and the researchers.
 We hope the site content on the researches gives the readers the insights into Japan's current circumstances and achievements in life sciences.